EngineerBetter/engineerbetter-hugo/content/blog/debugging-your-development-process.md

 ### Frustrated Engineer?

-If you're an engineer reading this and wishing that you worked for a forward-thinking company that is pro-actively to improve its processes and culture, then you could forward this article to your leadership.
+If you're an engineer reading this and wishing that you worked for a forward-thinking company that is pro-actively trying to improve its processes and culture, then you could forward this article to your leadership.
 If they don't want to change, then you could always get in touch with either [Index Labs](https://news.footballindex.co.uk/careers/) or [R3](https://www.r3.com/careers/) - **they're both hiring**.

 Of course if you're interested in helping other organisations improve, then [EngineerBetter would like to hear from you](mailto:contact@engineerbetter.com)!